YiLimath/YiLimath.github.io/_pages/agent-system/parallelization.md

 Would the branches still be correct if they were run in a different order or on different machines?

+## Real-world application

+In due-diligence or incident analysis, independent workers can inspect separate repositories, logs, or source collections at the same time.
+Aggregation is safe only after each branch returns a typed result with provenance and an explicit failure status.

 ## Figure

 ![Parallelization pattern](/images/agent-system/04-parallelization.svg)